Beware of Internet Auto Insurance Sales

 Qui Tam Attorneys in Philadelphia

 If you have been similarly affected by an online auto insurer’s misconduct or fraudulent activity, you may have grounds to file a qui tam or “whistleblower” claim in pursuit of compensation.
-At Sacks Weston LLC, our Philadelphia qui tam lawyers have recovered more than $4 billion on behalf of our clients and can provide the powerful advocacy you need to maximize your chances of success.
+At Sacks Law, LLC, our Philadelphia qui tam lawyers have recovered more than $4 billion on behalf of our clients and can provide the powerful advocacy you need to maximize your chances of success.

 Call (215) 764-3008 or schedule a no-cost consultation today to get started.